IAlegre-MCanela/INALDE_Course/Exercises/[EX-03] Responding to customer reviews with Chain-of-Tought.md

-# [EX-03-SOL] Chain-of-Tought to respond customer reviews
+# [EX-03] Responding to customer reviews with Chain-of-Tought

 ## Introduction